dmolin/backbone.base/README.md

 <p>Useful if you want to just 'store' the subview into the internal lookup table, to take advantage of lifecycle management.

+### lifecycle functions ###

+The following hooks are automatically called if defined in your view extending Backbone.base.View :

+- beforeRender
+<p>Called at the start of the render cycle, even before any model serialization is applied.
+- afterRender
+<p>Called after 'renderSubviews', just before exiting the render cycle.

 Internal functions not normally used by the developer (but still available if necessary) are:

 - cleanSubview(name)